dylan-lang/opendylan/documentation/website/source/documentation/index.rst

 External Libraries and Tools
 ============================

+Note that many core libraries are bundled with Open Dylan and are documented in the `Library Reference <library-reference/index.html>`_.
+This includes, System, IO, strings, logging, network, and many others.

 `Binary-Data </documentation/binary-data/>`_ [`pdf </documentation/binary-data/BinaryData.pdf>`__] [`epub </documentation/binary-data/BinaryData.epub>`__]
     The binary-data library provides an extension to the Dylan language for parsing and assembling binary data using high level Dylan objects.

 `Concurrency </documentation/concurrency/>`_ [`pdf </documentation/concurrency/ConcurrencyUserGuide.pdf>`__] [`epub </documentation/concurrency/ConcurrencyUserGuide.epub>`__]
     The concurrency utility library.